abdofrea/ra_data_assurance/README.md

 - To audit the users who using the RAT of 4G LTE, without having Billing CDR, a sign unlicensed subscriber..
 - Can be extended to Audit TAP-IN vs PGW and TAP-OUT vs SGW CDRs.
 - Generates report per RAT, per SI. etc...
+- This script can be part of larger ETL orchestrating system such Apache Airflow or other tool.

 ## Authors
 Abdulwahed Freaa